micans/pick/README.md

 If an assertion fails processing is stopped and pick exits with an error.
 Assertions take place after computes are finished (see below).

+If you need to know the total number of rows that fail a set of assertions then count the number of rows that satisfy any of the negated assertions with `pick -co <negated assertions>`, to output all those rows instead use `pick -oA <negated assertions>` (`-c` for counting, `-o` for OR-ing tests, `-A` for outputting all columns).

 ## Syntax for computing new columns